garfiaslopez/face-recognition-match/README.md

 # face-recognition-match
-Train a ML Model to detect faces.
+Train a CoreML Model to detect faces in IOS.
 (Image classifier)

 # Requeriments